Swine flu: Introduction

 Swine flu: Treatments

 Treatment of the swine flu starts with prevention of outbreaks of swine flu in pig populations.
 Outbreaks of swine flu in pigs increase the chances of transmitting the disease to farm workers and veterinarians who in turn may spread the disease to other human populations.
-Preventive measures include vaccinating pigs and quarantining infected animals or pigs that are ...more treatments »
+Preventive measures include vaccinating pigs and quarantining infected animals or pigs that are new to a country or to a ...more treatments »

 Swine flu: Misdiagnosis